 Ayumi Tachibana, a character of the Japan-only Famicom Detective Club games, appeared as a trophy in Super Smash Bros.
 Melee.

-Donbe and Hikari have a fairly long lineage in Japanese releases and cameos, but have only been seen outside Japan twice: first as a trophy in Melee, and then as a cameo in Kirby's Dream Land 3 after it was released on Virtual Console and in Kirby collections.
+Donbe and Hikari have a fairly long lineage in Japanese releases and cameos, but have only been seen outside Japan twice: first as a cameo in Kirby's Dream Land 3 and then as a trophy in Melee.
 Bonus SSB credit for the fact that they originated in the Japanese adventure game Famicom Mukashibanashi: Shin Onigashima, a title most often recognized by Western audiences as "that awesome speed metal song in Brawl".

 Devil World is the only game by Shigeru Miyamoto that has been released in Europe but not in North America.
 Despite that fact, Tamagon has made cameos in three games available worldwide - Tetris DS, Super Smash Bros.
 Brawl and Art Style: PiCOPiCT (known as PiCTOBiTS in North America).
 Brawl also had the Devil as an assist trophy; Tamagon was a trophy in Melee but was removed from the international release (along with a few others).

 Kuru Kuru Kururin is a Nintendo series that focuses on a duck-like character who must pilot a spinning stick-shaped vehicle through mazes.
 Because the series never made it stateside, Kururin's vehicle appearing as an assist trophy in Brawl led to a lot of confusion from American gamers.